WOLFF, Richard D. (1942- )

 See also: DEPENDENCY THEORY

 The sale and purchase of goods and services from other countries.
 Because of the serious world economic crisis, in 2009 the volume of world trade (the exports of all countries combined) fell by 12% from the year before, to $12.49 trillion dollars.
+Since then trade has expanded again, but more sporadically than before.

 WORLD TRADE ORGANIZATION (WTO)